AnsonX10/MIULevelCreationKit/README.md

 *surface.lowfriction* - This is the Ice surface: anywhere this material is used will cause the marble to slide around.
 This surface is straightforward in use and does not need any special consideration.

 *surface.gravity* - This is the Gravity surface: anywhere this material is used will cause gravity to shift, such that the surface area touched is facing upward.
 The actual implementation of this surface gives some leniency to ‘touch’ and thus the area affected while in contact is larger than the actual contact area.
-For this reason it is highly suggested not to use this material on small objects with complex surfaces over a small area as gravity is likely to rapidly shift as the game tries to determine which way should be up based on many different points.
+For this reason, it is highly suggested not to use this material on small objects with complex surfaces over a small area as gravity is likely to rapidly shift as the game tries to determine which way should be up based on many different points.

 *Lava.crush* - Instantly kills marble on contact.
 This is a sub-surface of the Crusher object in official levels but can be used as a normal surface as well.